 Look at the bigger picture, considering the movable system as a whole, balls, arms belt and pulleys.
 We already established that the net gravitational torque on the balls about the upper axle is clearly non-zero, and counter-clockwise.
 Be we ignored other things that exert torque on the system, and the biggie is: the horizontal force on the axle of the lower pulley.

-Since the diagram showed no support for either pulley, we easily overlooked this force.
+Since the diagram showed no pulleys, we easily overlooked this force.
 We may have thought it served no function, but it is important.
-Imagine there were no support or anchor for that pulley.
-It, and the suspended belt would swing to the right, until the extended arms on the left belt segments droop down, and some will actually hang below and to the right of the upper axle.
+Imagine there were no support or anchor for the lower pulley.
+It, and the suspended belt would lean to the right, until the extended arms on the left belt segments droop down, and some will actually hang below and to the right of the upper axle.
 This horizontal force acting on the lower pulley was essential for keeping the belt in the position shown in the drawing.
 In fact, there would also be a downward component of force at the lower pulley to maintain the tension in the belt, to keep the extended arms from sagging down from the perpendicular position shown in the diagram.

 It is that horizontal component of force on the lower pulley that is responsible for the clockwise torque (about the upper axle) that is equal and opposite to the net gravitational torque on the balls.
 The net torque on the moving system is zero and all is right with the universe, and physics.